LilithElina/CPANG19/pages/ideas.md

 ### Vectorize based analysis

-The pacbio sequencing data from the experiment includes reads that are approximately 1300bp on average.
+The PacBio sequencing data from the experiment includes reads that are approximately 1300bp on average.
-We can use vg vectorize to explore the relationships between the given reference genomes and the read set.
+We can use `vg vectorize` to explore the relationships between the given reference genomes and the read set.
 This generates a vector representation of the reads over the graph, where each alignment is represented by a vector in the order of the graph.
 For each node that the alignment touches we record a 1, otherwise a 0.
 (Different encodings are possible, relating to the goodness of alignment of each Mapping in the Alignment's Path to the graph.)